4.5

 The industry continues in the direction of raw carbon fiber for paddle face surfacing, and the Onix Evoke Premier Pro is the perfect example of why that technology has become so popular.

-- It comes in 4 thicknesses, 10 mm, 12 mm, 14 mm, and 16 mm, making it one of the most universal paddle models in the game.
+- Thickness Options: It comes in 4 thicknesses, 10 mm, 12 mm, 14 mm, and 16 mm, making it one of the most universal paddle models in the game.
 Whether you’re looking to crush drives with the 10 mm or play it safe at the kitchen with the 16 mm, the Evoke has you covered.

 Honorable Mentions